Skip To Main Content text.skipToNavigation

 Pillows

-One really effective and affordable way to increase the comfort of your bed is using mattress toppers.
-If your mattress is old or causing discomfort, adding extra support and padding from a topper could offer a comfortable night’s rest without you having to pay for a new mattress.
+One effective and affordable way to increase the comfort of your bed is using mattress toppers.
+Enhance your mattress comfort and support with a topper for a cost-effective and comfortable night's sleep.

 Another favourite sleeping aid used by expectant mums are dedicated pregnancy pillows or even just an extra regular pillow.
 These can help support your legs or bump when you’re in bed and keep you comfy while your tummy grows bigger.
 They’re also great for relaxing on the sofa while you’re watching television or reading and double up as breastfeeding support cushions too.

 To further help transform your slumber, discover your personalised sleep cycle with our Sleep Cycle Calculator.
-It will help you understand the perfect time to go to sleep and wake up in the morning.
-As did you know, to wake up completely revitalised, an average individual requires approximately 5-6 complete cycles of snooze?
+It guides you in determining the optimal bedtime and morning wake-up time.
+Did you know, to wake up completely revitalised, an average individual requires approximately 5-6 complete cycles of snooze?